Kryklin/operation-bloodmoon-releases/README.md

 ## 📂 MISSION BRIEFING

-**Location:** London Exclusion Zone
+**Location:** Oakhaven Exclusion Zone
 **Designation:** Hybrid Desktop Application (Electron / Angular / Phaser 3)

-**Operation Bloodmoon** is a tactical top-down shooter set in a post-collapse London.
+**Operation Bloodmoon** is a tactical top-down shooter set in a post-collapse Oakhaven.
 With the government fractured and the streets ruled by warlords, you must choose your allegiance and fight for control of the ruins.

 This repository serves as the **Public Deployment Hub** for field operatives.
 Secure updates and patches are distributed from this encrypted channel.